nemanjam/nextjs-prisma-boilerplate/docs/api.md

 3. service - handles database and provides functions for controller, agnostic of permissions and http and session user, throws only database exceptions, no double checks

 - no service depends on logged in user
+- services dont return null, either data or exception, and trim password (db operation)
+- services check 404 on input and 400 on output, and all db checks (double email, username)
+- controllers check admin, owner